 The best Montreal shopping districts are Avenue Laurier Ouest, a centre of designer boutiques and foodie stores; Cours Mont-Royal for its haute couture and fashion accessories; and Ste-Catherine Street which attracts trendy stores and their customers.
 You can also find the iconic shopping centre Faubourg Ste-Catherine near here.

 For unique Montreal gifts, don't miss the Canadian Guild of Crafts Québec, which sells aboriginal art and local artisan works.
 This is a good place to pick up classic Canadian souvenirs like furs and Native Indian crafts like dream weavers, polished stone jewellery, leather goods and musical instruments.
 Another must-visit is Marché Bonsecours in Old Montreal, which has an eclectic and interesting range of shops that are well worth visiting.
-Explore the side streets for other interesting outlets, the perfect opportunity to pick up a unique memento of your visit to Montreal.

 Become our Montreal Travel Expert

 We are looking for contributors for our Montreal travel guide.
 If you are a local, a regular traveller to Montreal or a travel professional with time to contribute and answer occasional forum questions, please contact us.